-This permit shall become effective on February 3, 2025, and shall remain in full force and effect during the operating life of the well and the post-injection site care period until site closure is authorized and completed, unless this permit is revoked and reissued, terminated, or modified pursuant to 40 CFR 144.39, 144.40, or 144.41.
-This permit shall also remain in effect upon delegation of primary enforcement responsibility of the UIC program for Class VI wells to the State of California until such time as the State issues its own permit to the permittee or the State chooses to adopt this permit as a State permit.
-At least every five years from the effective date specified above, the permittee must re-evaluate the Area of Review and comply with 40 CFR 146.84(e).
-If results from the re-evaluated Area of Review are different from what is predicted in Attachment B of this permit, EPA may require the permittee to update the permit and the attachments.
+This permit shall become effective on the date of approval and signature by authorized EPA personnel, and shall remain in full force and effect during the operating life of the facility and the post-injection site care period until site closure is authorized and completed, unless this permit is revoked and reissued, terminated, or modified pursuant to 40 CFR 144.39, 144.40, or 144.41.
+This permit shall also remain in effect upon delegation of primary enforcement responsibility to the State of Kansas until such time as the State issues its own permit to the permittee or the State chooses to adopt this permit as a State permit.
+The permit will expire in one year if the permittee fails to commence construction, unless a written request in electronic format for an extension of this one-year period has been approved by the Director.
+The permittee may request an expiration date sooner than the one-year period, provided no construction on the well has commenced.
+This permit will be reviewed at least every five years from the effective date.